DrafaKiller/TokenParser-dart/README.md

 which can be used to get the value and position of the lexemes that matched.
 It can also be used to get the children tokens.

+### Removing unwanted patterns

+When parsing an input, the grammar may not care about some lexemes, such as comments.
+To remove these patterns you can use the `remove` parameter in the constructor, or the `.addRemover(Lexeme lexeme)` method.

 ## Token

-A token is the result of matching a lexeme to an input.
+A token is a result of matching a lexeme to an input.
 It contains the value of the lexeme that matched and the position of the token.

 The process of generating this token is called **tokenization**.